Gifts for Foodies at Every Budget

 Hot Sauce Collections

 Curated hot sauce sets from Heatonist or small-batch producers introduce flavors beyond the grocery store basics.
-Variety packs allow exploration across heat levels and flavor profiles—smoky chipotle, fruity habanero, or fermented sriracha alternatives.
+Probably should have led with this category because it’s my personal favorite to give.
+Variety packs allow exploration across heat levels and flavor profiles, from smoky chipotle to fruity habanero.
 These consumable gifts get used without cluttering limited kitchen storage.

 Specialty Oils and Vinegars